magomimmo/modern-cljs/doc/tutorial-05.md

 ## Review the Login form

-Before to start bREPLing, let's review the content of the `html/index.html` file conmtaining the login form we used in [Tutorial 4][2].
+Before to start bREPLing, let's review the content of the `html/index.html` file containing the login form we used in [Tutorial 4][2].

 ```html